Sergeant of the Colonial Regiment

-Sergeant of the Colonial Regiment is an early 20th century painting by French artist Albert Marquet.
-It is in the collection of the Metropolitan Museum of Art in New York city.
+Sergeant of the Colonial Regiment is an oil on canvas painting by French artist Albert Marquet, from 1906-1907.
+It is held in the Metropolitan Museum of Art, in New York.
+The painting is on view in Gallery 962.

-Done in oil on canvas, the painting depicts an assistant to a quartermaster-corporal of the Troupes coloniales, the colonial French army.
-The painting has been cited as being one of Marquet's few portraits and an example of the influence of Fauvism in his work.
+The painting depicts an assistant to a quartermaster-corporal of the Troupes coloniales, the colonial French army.
+The painting has been cited as being one of Marquet's few portraits and an example of the influence of Fauvism in his early work.

-In addition to the painting in the collection of the Met, a second copy of the work is on display at the Musée des Beaux-Arts in Bordeaux, France.
+In addition to the painting in the collection of the Met, a second copy of the work is on display at the Musée des Beaux-Arts, in Bordeaux.

-The painting is on view at the Metropolitan Museum of Art in Gallery 962.